An ankle fracture is a break in 1 or more ankle bones. These fractures may:

 - After 2 days, use the ice pack for 10 to 20 minutes, 3 times a day as needed

 For pain, you can use ibuprofen (Advil, Motrin, and others) or naproxen (Aleve, Naprosyn, and others).
 You can buy these medicines without a prescription.

-- Do not take more than the amount recommended on the bottle or more than your doctor advises you to take.
+- NOT take more than the amount recommended on the bottle or more than your provider advises you to take.

 Acetaminophen (Tylenol and others) is a pain medicine that is safe for most people.
-If you have liver disease, ask your doctor if this medication is safe for you.
+If you have liver disease, ask your provider if this medicine is safe for you.